Your donations directly support our students.

 - Manage and grow endowed funds to secure the future of Oregon Coast Community College.

-Individual Board members support the Foundation by contributing financial resources as well as individual expertise.
-Members serve as community ambassadors to enhance the College’s relations with the community.
-Members also actively participate in fund-raising efforts.
+Individual volunteer Board members support the Foundation through giving of their financial resources, time and expertise.
+Members serve as community ambassadors to enhance the College’s relations with the community and actively participate in fundraising efforts.

-The Foundation received its non-profit, tax exempt status from the State of Oregon in 2000.
+The Foundation received its nonprofit, tax exempt 501(c)(3) status from the IRS in 2000.
 Gifts to the Foundation are gifts of knowledge that help build a better future for Lincoln County through an educated citizenry.
 Donations qualify as charitable contributions and may be tax-deductible.
 The Foundation helps to ensure growth and stability for the College, thus ensuring the future of higher education in Lincoln County.

 The Foundation office is located at OCCC’s Central County Campus, at 400 SE College Way in Newport.